contre95/blog/content/posts/mac_setup.md

 ## Brew

 There are some [discussions](https://news.ycombinator.com/item?id=26036834) on weather Brew is good or bad.
-In my case, I had better experiences with other package managers but I never really get to learn it properly.
-But for many things [Mac Ports](https://ports.macports.org/) has given me less issues.
+In my case, I had better experiences with other package managers but I've never really had the motivation to learn it properly.
+However, for many tasks, [Mac Ports](https://ports.macports.org/) has caused me less issues.

 ## Navigating through text (soon..)

-This is something I haven't solve quite yet but as soon as I do I will update the post, but I have an idea on how to do it
+I haven't quite solved this yet, but once I do, I'll write a second part of this post.
+However, I do have an idea on how to tackle it.

 Skipping through words is something i do a lot both for **moving the cursor** around or **selecting chunks of sentences**.
-I use `Ctrl + Left/Right` but on OS X it's default is `Option + Left/Right`.
-Other things such as selecting all text `Ctrl + A`.
-For these things I have found that they are mapped to a set of escape characters.
+I use `Ctrl + Left/Right` but on OS X it's default is `Option + Left/Right`.This shortcut can be overridden in iTerm, for example, but not system-wide.
+Unfortunately, other key combinations such as `Ctrl + A` for selecting all text under the cursor, are also done using the `Option` key.
+I have found that functions as such are mapped to send escape characters like `^[[1;5D`.
 Luckily I have a [qmk](https://en.wikipedia.org/wiki/QMK) compatible [keyboard](https://github.com/foostan/crkbd) that lets me send escape characters for a determine key combination, I'm trying to achieve a seamless experiences regardless of the OS you are using, but I'm not there yet.
 <!-- Skipping through words is something i do a lot both for **moving the cursor** around or **selecting chunks of sentences**.
 I use `Ctrl + Left/Right` but on OS X it's default is `Option + Left/Right`.
 Other things such as selecting all text `Ctrl + A`.
 For these things I have found that they are mapped to a set of escape characters.
 Luckily I have a [qmk](https://en.wikipedia.org/wiki/QMK) compatible [keyboard](https://github.com/foostan/crkbd) that lets me set up these escape characters for a key combination, resulting in a seamless experiences regardless of the OS you are using, since the escape characters are always the same what changes is the key combination that sends them. -->

 ## Terminal and Neovim